Alexi Koum

-Emmanuel Alexi Koum Mbondo (born 5 February 2006) is a French professional footballer who plays as a left-back for club Valenciennes, on loan from club Marseille.
+Emmanuel Alexi Koum Mbondo (born 5 February 2006) is a French professional footballer who plays as a left-back for club Marseille.

 Career

 As a youth player, Koum played in the youth academy of Valenton, Brétigny and Auxerre.
 On 4 June 2024, he transferred to Olympique de Marseille on a professional contract.
 He made his debut in National 3 in a 1–1 draw against Montpellier B.

 On 8 December 2024, he was called up to the first team by Roberto De Zerbi for the Ligue 1 match against Saint-Étienne, where he made his professional debut, replacing Quentin Merlin at the 79th minute.

 On 4 July 2025, Koum signed for Championnat National club Valenciennes on a season-long loan.

 International career

 Born in France, Koum is of Cameroonian descent.
 He is a youth international for France.